 Sustainability of Cow Manure

-Comparison with Synthetic Fertilizers
+Comparison with Synthetic Fertilisers

 The study also found differences in greenhouse gas emissions based on the degree of substitution.
 Complete substitution significantly reduced ammonia emissions, but this was not observed with partial substitution.